Skip to main content

 Glossary

 SAM (Schedule Activity Monitor): The logical processor for OpCon workflow automation.
-SAM monitors schedule and job start times, dependencies, and user commands to determine job execution timing, and processes OpCon events.
+SAM monitors schedule and job start times, dependencies, and user commands to determine job start timing, and processes OpCon events.

 Notification: A message sent by the SMA Notify Handler when a Machine, Schedule, or Job changes to a specific status.
-Notifications can be delivered as emails, text messages, Windows Event Log entries, SNMP traps, or other formats.
+Notifications can be delivered as emails, text messages, network pop-up messages, Windows Event Log entries, SNMP traps, or other formats.

 Schedule: A named container for jobs in OpCon, built for a specific date to create that day's automation.
 Schedules define build settings, frequencies, and the jobs that run within them.